 The University of Connecticut A.J.
 Pappanikou Center for Excellence in Developmental Disabilities Education, Research and Service

 The UConn UCEDD was founded in 1985 and originally located on the University's campus in Storrs, Connecticut.
-In 2001, the UCEDD moved to its current location in Farmington, Connecticut on the University's Health Center campus.
+In 2001, the UCEDD moved to its current location in Farmington, Connecticut at the UConn Health campus.
 Since 1985, the UCEDD has had seven directors or acting directors (Powell, Greenspan, Karan, Archambault, Mclean, Roberts, and Bruder [current]).

 The UConn UCEDD is the State of Connecticut's University Center for Excellence in Developmental Disabilities, Education, Research, and Service (UCEDD).